jigs1996/v7-docs/content/start/faqs.md

 ## Can I use AdonisJS for building APIs?

 Yes, AdonisJS is excellent for building APIs and many developers choose it primarily for API development.
 The framework provides extensive built-in features specifically designed for APIs, including RESTful resource routing, built-in validation with VineJS, multiple authentication schemes, transformers for serializing data, CORS handling, and rate limiting support.

-## How is AdonisJS funded?

-AdonisJS is funded through the Insiders program and Partners program.
-The Insiders program is available for individuals at $19/month and companies at $99/month, providing early access to framework features before they're released publicly.
-This allows supporters to stay ahead with new functionality while contributing to sustainable development.

-The Partners program is designed for companies at $499/month who want to showcase their products and brand to the AdonisJS developer community.
-Partners receive visibility and recognition while supporting the framework's ongoing development and maintenance.

-This funding model enables the maintainer to work on AdonisJS full-time rather than as a side project, ensuring consistent development, maintenance, and community support.
-The framework remains fully open source under the MIT license with no artificial limitations, while supporters gain additional benefits for their contributions.

-Visit [adonisjs.com/sponsor](https://adonisjs.com/sponsor) to learn more about sponsorship options and how you can support AdonisJS development.